 We meet, virtually, the 3rd Wednesday of the month, from 1.45pm to 3.15pm

-• Every third Sunday, the Membership Committee provides an opportunity for searchers and explorers to ask questions and learn more about our community.
-You’re invited to join us in the library (aka nursery, aka Jerusalem Room) after the service (about 11:30am.)
+On the second Sunday of the month, the Connections Team provides an opportunity for searchers and explorers to ask questions and learn more about our community.
+We usually gather in the small classroom on the ground floor after the service (around 11:30am).

-• We offer a two-session course, approximately twice a year, to those who are interested in learning more about this community.
+We offer a two-session course, approximately twice a year, to those who are interested in learning more about this community and about Unitarian Universalist history, faith, and practice.
 This course is strongly suggested for those who want to become members of this community.

 Make a Difference In Your Community.